 In the same pan, add thinly sliced shiitake mushrooms and Chinese sausages without any oil on medium heat.
 No oil is needed here as Chinese sausages are very fatty and the fat will render nicely as you stir fry.

-After about 2 - 3 minutes, add half of the fried shallots back into the pan along with pork mince and dried shrimp skin.
+After about 2 minutes, add minced garlic and stir fry for about 1 minute.
+Then, add half of the fried shallots back into the pan along with pork mince and dried shrimp skin.
 Stir-fry for about 2 minutes until pork is mostly cooked.

 Deglaze with shaoxing wine and once it has reduced by half, stir in soy sauce, dark soy sauce and sugar.
 Stir-fry for about 30 seconds then add in drained glutinous rice.